StudioEtrange/manual-connections/README.md

 The scripts were written so that they are easy to read and to modify.
 The code also has a lot of comments, so that you find all the information you might need.
 We hope you will enjoy forking the repo and customizing the scripts for your setup!

+## Fork

+This fork have

+  * remove useless root user check
+  * modify reading path to ca cert to dynamic path : https://github.com/pia-foss/manual-connections/pull/90
+  * save port, payload and signature in files to be readable by anything else than these scripts : https://github.com/pia-foss/manual-connections/pull/91

 ## Table of Contents

 - [Dependencies](#dependencies)